deep-diver/ai-paper-reviewer/content/paper-reviews/2410.13394/index.md

 > </details>

-> Table 1 presents the linear weighted Cohen's Kappa scores of various LLMs on the RECON test set, comparing zero-shot and fine-tuned model performances.
+> Table 1 presents the evaluation results of various models (zero-shot and fine-tuned) on the RECON test set using the Linear Weighted Cohen's Kappa metric.

 </details>